 Equivalent Grading System

-The following grading system precisely equates rubric, point, percentage, and letter grades using the following equation:
+The following grading system precisely equates rubric, point, letter, and percentage grades using the following equation:

 Percentage grades over 100 are averaged as 100

 Percentage grades under 50 are averaged as 50

 Grades are typically given in a 5-step, or more, letter scale (A, B, C, D, and F) but translated into a final 41- or 401-step quality point score (0 – 4.0/0) for averaging.
 Schools typically set letter grades and their point equivalents.
 Many faculty, however, use a 101-step percentage point score (0 – 100) some or all of the time for assigning or averaging grades before determining a final letter or point grade.
 To the consternation of some students, faculty members are typically free to use their own percentage system with most opting for what can be called traditional 7- or 10-point grading scales.

 Since the final arbiter of a student’s academic achievement is generally his or her point score, one could argue the most appropriate percentage system is one that most accurately mimics point scores.
 One could multiply each quality point by 25 to create a percentage system but that, of course, represents no academic challenge.
 Multiplying points by 10 and assigning them to the top of the percentage system (from 60 – 100) puts one closer to the mark but a direct translation would mean an A could only be achieved by the near impossible feat of averaging 100.
 Therefore, devising a percentage system that works down from 100 instead of up from 60 is best.

 When counting quality points by 10ths, there are 10 steps between full grades.
 Therefore, when counting down from 100, assigning 10 percentage points to each full grade range is logical.